USS Castor (AKS-1): Invasion forces support

 From January 1944, her voyages from the west coast were to bases in the Marshall Islands, and after a brief overhaul at Seattle, Washington, Castor reported at Manus 18 September for duty with famed task force TF 58.
 Operating primarily from Manus and Ulithi, she replenished the fast carrier task force at sea thus helping to expedite the smashing series of raids which pushed the Japanese ever westward.
 The final phase of these operations found the cargo ship acting in support of the assault on Okinawa, off which she operated through May and June 1945.
 Unscathed by the inferno which kamikaze attacks made of duty off Okinawa, Castor sailed for overhaul at San Francisco on 10 July.

 End-of-war activity

-Between December 1945 and February 1947, Castor supplied occupation forces in the Far East, calling at Guam, Saipan, Tsingtao, Hong Kong, and Japanese ports.
+Between December 1945 and February 1947, Castor supplied occupation forces in the Far East, calling at Guam, Saipan, Qingdao, Hong Kong, and Japanese ports.
 She was decommissioned and placed in reserve at San Francisco 30 June 1947.